We love animals. We really do. We don't mind sharing our natural world with wildlife.

 Water damage and animal problems often coexist

 These pictures represent only a random sample of the thousands of animal-removal and animal-proofing jobs we've done.
-We have the tools and personnel to handle any animal-control job, so please call us today for a no-obligation consultation.
+We have the tools and personnel to handle any animal-control job, so please call us today for an inspection and consultation.